svgta1/oidc-client-php/README.md

 The OP must have the endpoint *end_session_endpoint*.
 It's recommended to give the *id_token* in the request.
 If not set, the library tries to find it in its session.

 The *redirect_uri* can be used by the OP to redirect the user to the page defined.
-The *redirect_uri* has to been registred in the OP configuration.
+The *redirect_uri* has to be registred in the OP configuration.

 Basic :
 ```PHP